EyePiercings/EyePiercings.github.io/_posts/2018-05-06-designmanifesto.md

 Everyone has different perceptions of the world and thus a different relationship to the world in terms of their interactions.
 Accessibility digs into how different people interact in their relationship to the world.
 Designing for accessibility is not only a morally just act but also paves the way for clarifying one’s own design.

-When everyone first presented their designs in class, one could immediately tell that these designs weren’t made with people with disabilities in mind.
+When everyone first presented their designs in class, it immediately became apparent that our designs weren’t made with people possessing disabilities in mind.
 This again, is a natural bias that we learned to strip from our design process.
 Some designs heavily relied on the use of pictures as ours did, to convey information to their users.
 However, users who are visually impaired may find a design of that particular kind inaccessible without the presence of alt text.
 For our design in particular, we rely on the picture of a tree to convey positive and negative feedback.
 Luckily from the outset, we always had a paired audio cue in mind with each that would further reinforce these notions but what one should focus on is that by having a feature that makes a design more accessible, it ameliorates the design in clarity.

 ## Ethically Designing

 Certainly, when one thinks of Trendy Trash, one doesn’t think that ethics could come into play.
 Honestly, I can’t think of a way our design could be ethically misguided.
-However, designers should be wary about the way their designs may interact with the realm of ethics.
+However, designers should be wary about the way their designs may potentially interact with the realm of ethics.
 In the case of Facebook for example, the site actively aggregates information about its users and adjusts their ad content accordingly in order to generate revenue for those sites.
 A site that has control of users ad content and news feed posts has a lot of responsibility in how the specific content can impact users.
 This became an issue when a [psych study wanted to use Facebook’s ability to control news feeds to see how users react to positive and negative content](https://www.nytimes.com/2014/06/30/technology/facebook-tinkers-with-users-emotions-in-news-feed-experiment-stirring-outcry.html).

 > “The researchers found that moods were contagious.
 The people who saw more positive posts responded by writing more positive posts.
 Similarly, seeing more negative content prompted the viewers to be more negative in their own posts.”